Eurydia/notes-on-clean-programming-language/content/Cleanpedia/Functions.md

 ```

 > [!note]
-> The arguments are always given from left to right.
+> Arguments cannot be skipped and always given from left to right.

 ---